How to Become a Certified Breast Patient Navigator

 As soon as a person successfully enrolls for the program, a self-study document is emailed within 7 working days.
 It contains, information about the program objectives, Certification Renewal Information, Navigator Matrix - with relevant details and study/research information, reference websites to visit/ study, names of books to study and prepare for the certification as well as sample questions.

 NCBC cannot provide training due to accreditation requirements.
-We have partnered with the Harold Freeman Patient Navigation Institute.
+We have agreed to have the Harold Freeman Patient Navigation Institute Review Course offered at our Annual Meeting and our Regional Program in New York.
 Dr. Freeman, the father of patient navigation, has developed this one-day breast specific navigation review course just for NCBC.
 This course was designed to help you review the flow of navigation as well as the barriers to care that you, as a navigator, must help patients overcome.
 This course costs $499 and you can register online through our registration system or by calling the Patient Navigation Institute.
 This course was not designed to teach you about imaging or oncology, you should already know that if you are working in the field.